-As a complement to the divergence analysis, we implemented an alternative to the dN/dS method that was specifically designed to detect positive selection within RNA virus populations (Bhatt, Holmes, and Pybus 2011).
+Therefore, as a complement to the divergence analysis, we implemented an alternative to the dN/dS method that was specifically designed to detect positive selection within RNA virus populations (Bhatt, Holmes, and Pybus 2011).
 Compared with traditional dN/dS methods, the Bhatt method has the advantages of: 1) measuring the strength of positive selection within a population given sequences collected over time, 2) higher sensitivity to identifying mutations that occur only once and sweep through the population, and 3) correcting for deleterious mutations (Bhatt, Katzourakis, and Pybus 2010; Bhatt, Holmes, and Pybus 2011).
+Briefly, this method defines a class of neutrally-evolving nucleotide sites, then identifies other classes with higher rates of nonsynonymous nucleotide fixations and high-frequency polymorphisms.
+This method compares nucleotide sequences at each timepoint (the ingroup) to the consensus nucleotide sequence at the first time point (the outgroup) and yields an estimate of the number of adaptive substitutions within a given genomic region at each of these timepoints.

-We adapted this method to detect adaptive substitutions in seasonal HCoVs and compare these rates to H3N2, the canonical example of antigenic evolution (Rambaut et al. 2008; Yang 2000).
+We adapted this method to detect adaptive substitutions in seasonal HCoVs.
 As shown in Figure 4, OC43 lineage A has continuously amassed adaptive substitutions in spike over the past >30 years while RdRp has accrued few, if any, adaptive substitutions.
-These adaptive substitutions are located within the S1, and not the S2, domain of spike (Fig. 4).
+These adaptive substitutions are located within the S1, and not the S2, domain of spike (Figure 4).
 We observe a largely linear accumulation of adaptive substitutions in spike and S1 through time, although the method does not dictate a linear increase.
+This observation suggests that spike (and S1 in particular) is evolving in response to a continually changing selective pressure.
+This is exactly what would be expected if these adaptive substitutions are evidence of antigenic evolution resulting from an evolutionary arms race between spike and the host immune system.

-We estimate that OC43 lineage A accumulates roughly 0.6 × 10–3 adaptive substitutions per codon per year (or 0.45 adaptive substitutions each year) in the S1 domain of spike while the rate of adaptation in OC43 lineage B is slightly higher and is estimated to result in an average 0.56 adaptive substitutions in S1 per year (Fig. 5).
-The S1 domain of 229E is estimated to accrue 0.26 adaptive substitutions per year.
+We estimate that OC43 lineage A accumulates roughly 0.61 × 10–3 adaptive substitutions per codon per year (or 0.45 adaptive amino acid substitutions in S1 each year) in the S1 domain of spike, while the rate of adaptation in OC43 lineage B is slightly higher and is estimated to result in an average 0.56 adaptive substitutions in S1 per year (Figure 5).
+The S1 domain of 229E is estimated to accrue 0.26 adaptive substitutions per year (a rate of 0.47 × 10–3 adaptive substitutions per codon per year).

 A benefit of the Bhatt method is the ability to calculate the strength of selection, which allows us to compare these seasonal HCoVs to other viruses.
-We used our implementation of the Bhatt method to calculate the rate of adaptation for influenza H3N2, which is known to undergo rapid antigenic evolution, and measles, which does not.
-We estimate that the receptor-binding domain of influenza H3N2 accumulates adaptive substitutions about 3 times faster than the HCoVs OC43 and 229E (Fig. 6).
+We used our implementation of the Bhatt method to calculate the rate of adaptation for influenza A/H3N2, which is known to undergo rapid antigenic evolution (Rambaut et al. 2008; Yang 2000), measles, which does not (Fulton et al. 2015a), and influenza B strains Vic and Yam, which evolve antigenically at a slower rate than A/H3N2 (Bedford et al. 2014).
+We estimate that the receptor-binding domain of influenza A/H3N2 accumulates adaptive substitutions between 2 and 3 times faster than the HCoVs OC43 and 229E (Figure 6).
+The rate of adaptive substitution in influenza B/Yam and B/Vic are on par with the seasonal HCoVs.
 We detect no adaptive substitutions in the measles receptor-binding protein.
-These results put the evolution of the S1 domain of OC43 and 229E in context, indicating that the S1 domain is under positive selection, and that this positive selection generates new variants in the putative antigenic regions of these HCoVs at about a third of the rate of the canonical example of antigenic evolution, the HA1 domain of influenza H3N2.
+These results put the evolution of the S1 domain of OC43 and 229E in context, indicating that the S1 domain is under positive selection, and that this positive selection generates new variants in the putative antigenic regions of these HCoVs at about the same rate as influenza B strains and about half the the rate of the canonical example of antigenic evolution, the HA1 domain of influenza A/H3N2.